-- Level 1 inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets.
-The Company's Level 1 assets include cash equivalents, primarily institutional money market funds, whose carrying value represents fair value because of their short-term maturities of the investments held by these funds. - · Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
+- · Level 1 inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets.
+The Company's Level 1 assets include cash equivalents, primarily institutional money market funds, whose carrying value represents fair value because of their short-term maturities of the investments held by these funds. - Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
 The Company's Level 2 liabilities consist of two liabilities arising from the issuance of a convertible debenture in 2006 and in accordance with EITF 00-19: a warrant liability for detachable warrants, as well as an accrued derivative liability for the beneficial conversion feature.
 These liabilities are remeasured on a quarterly basis.
 Fair value is determined using the Black-Scholes valuation model based on observable market inputs, such as share price data and a discount rate consistent with that of a government-issued security of a similar maturity.

-Level 3 inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+· Level 3 inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-The following table represents the Company's assets and liabilities by level measured at fair value on a recurring basis at March 31, 2010.
+The following table represents the Company's assets and liabilities by level measured at fair value on a recurring basis at June 30, 2010.

-Description Leve Level 1 vel 1 Level 2 rel 2 Level 3
+Description Level 1 Level 2 Level 3

 Assets

-\$ \$ : \$
+\$ \$ \$

 Liabilities

-Warrant liability 3,1 53,000
+Warrant liability 1,450,000